Ideas to inspire

 For most pets, a bath every 4-6 weeks is enough to keep their skin and coat healthy.
 Over-bathing can strip away natural oils on the skin and coat, leading to dryness and irritation.
 If you're unsure how often to bathe your pet, ask your veterinarian for advice.

 Looking for natural shampoos and soaps that are specially designed for pets?
 Check out the latest offerings from our Makers who will soon be on the Art of the Pet.
 For example, Helen Koursiotis handmade shampoos and soaps branded 4 Paws All Natural Pet Soap offer great options for your pet that are made with natural ingredients.
+Also, Mr. Wigglebottom's is new to the Art of the Pet family and offers gift sets that have been popular to try out the different formulas and fragrances.

 Other Causes of Skin and Coat Problems